dpisati/node-typeorm/README.md

 ## :bookmark: About

-Boilerplate to start quick and fresh you new project with authentication and authorization using JWT, TypeORM and TypeScript.
+Boilerplate to start quick and fresh your new project with authentication and authorization using JWT, TypeORM and TypeScript.
 This project was made by [Matheus Silva](https://github.com/maateusilva) - [Youtube](https://www.youtube.com/watch?v=TjAXBLszCb0&list=PLrxGhJAruLiIJYfBkKme8I1XPvbMEgpFC&index=22).

 <a id="functionalities"></a>